bluebirz/bluebirz.github.io/_posts/2025-10-12-try-dbt-part-2.md

 {% tab dbt2-model schema.yml %}

 And `schema.yml`{: .filepath} is a definition of our models.
-We can specify models description, column definition and data tests here.
+We can specify descriptions, column definition and data tests here.

 ```yaml